 If you can look your love in the eye, and know that you would not bat that eye, no matter what document, past relationship, or current anxiety was brought up between you, then perhaps marriage is the logical next step.
 If sharing a bed, a closet, and a toothbrush do not seem as “cool” as hanging out for coffee or at the bar, marriage may not be the logical next step.
 Marriage works when both partners are ready to accept, embrace, and then help to shore up the weaknesses of their partners.
 If you are fearful of exposing your flabby belly, your bad money management skills, or your humiliating family members to your partner, and worry about how it might be to let someone into a 50/50 arrangement in your life, then marriage does not make sense.

 Who Should Not Marry?

-Love and marriage require a 100% investment from both partners -- and acceptance of your spouse as a 50/50 partner in all that you do – and if you are not ready to let someone into your life so fully and openly, then maybe marriage is not yet the step you need to take.
-We have communion and commitment programmed into our DNA, but if you feel that marriage only leads to untenable over exposure, then perhaps it is time to find a new potential mate – or stretch yourself to make room for someone else to enter your life in a way that builds, not detracts, from your identity.
+Love and marriage require a 100 percent investment from both partners — and acceptance of your spouse as a 50/50 partner in all that you do – and if you are not ready to let someone into your life so fully and openly, then maybe marriage is not yet the step you need to take.
+We have communion and commitment programmed into our DNA, but if you feel that marriage only leads to untenable overexposure, then perhaps it is time to find a new potential mate – or stretch yourself to make room for someone else to enter your life in a way that builds, not detracts, from your identity.
 When you spend too much time trying to convince someone that marriage is the “next logical step,” then it might be time to ask yourself if it is “marriage” or meeting others' expectations that is the goal that you really seek.
-Fewer people marry and those that do are much older at first marriage than their parents typically were.
-Don't rush into a legally binding commitment until you are sure that is what you truely want.
+Fewer people marry today, and those who do tend to be much older at first marriage than their parents were.
+Don't rush into a legally binding commitment until you are sure that is what you truly want.